{{ summaryHeading }}

 EntitiesDescriptor

-A metadata aggregate containing multiple entity descriptors.
+A metadata aggregate that contains one or more entity descriptors.

 entityID